 How are physical activity and fitness related?
 And which factors influence those relationships, particularly in people with medical conditions or disorders?
 This research group searches for the answers to these questions.

-- Demand-driven Healthcare
+- Technology for Healthcare Innovations

 Enabling people to live independently and make decisions about their own healthcare needs for as long as possible: this is the goal of the research conducted by the demand-driven healthcare research group.